- Data can display in autocomplete searches for a period of approximately two hours.

 staleness markers.

-If you set the drop_nan_value
+If you set the drop_nan_value parameter to true in conjunction with the

-parameter, Observability Platform drops data points matching the
+value_based_drop parameter, Observability Platform drops data points matching the

 value or any NaN values.

-If you want to drop only NaN values, set drop_nan_value
+If you want to drop only NaN values, set drop_nan_value to true without a

-parameter.
+corresponding value_based_drop parameter.
 When no value is set for

-, all values are dropped, including NaN values.
+drop_nan_value, all values are dropped, including NaN values.

 View drop rule impact

-After creating a drop rule, query the
+After creating a drop rule, query thechrono_metrics_drop_rule_dpps_matched

 metric to understand the impact of your drop rule.
 Use the labels this metric